 The Service Provider shall be responsible for obtaining current underground location plans to locate all existing services and obtain clearances for potholing and construction.
-The Service provider is strongly recommended to use potholing/service location and the Before You Dig Australia service to obtain this information prior to commencing Works.
+The Service provider is strongly advised use the Dial Before You Dig service to obtain this information prior to commencing Works.

-Before commencing excavation, the Service Provider shall use non-destructive digging to expose all crossings and connection points on existing services along the proposed drainage system alignment.
+Before commencing excavation, the Service Provider shall expose all crossings and connection points on existing services along the proposed drainage system alignment.
 The levels of each crossing and connection point shall be surveyed and any variations to the levels given or any difficulties in being able to achieve the required grades of the proposed pipeline shall be reported to the City's Representative.

-Refer to Sections 1.2.6 Existing Services and 1.2.7 Relocation and Abandonment of Services in Section 1.2 Site Requirements of B1: Preliminaries and General Construction.
+Refer to Sections 1.3.6 Existing Services and Relocation and 1.3.7 Abandonment of Services in Section 1.3 Site Requirements of B1: Preliminaries and General Construction.